pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 ?
 What is the flow in the channel in m^3^/s when the height `h = 100mm`$?

-A) 0.034 m^3^/s.
+A) 0.0336 m^3^/s.
 b) 1063.067 m^3^/s.
 c) 0.0005 m^3^/s.

 ?
-What is the average flow for these three heights: 150mm, 136mm, 75mm in litres per second?
-Create a vector of height measurements with `c()` to use the formula once.
-Don't forget to convert the units.
+What is the average flow for these three heights: 150mm, 136mm, 75mm, in litres per second?
+Tip: create a vector of height measurements with `c()` to use the formula only once.
+Don't forget to convert the units (1 m^3^/s = 1000 L/s).
 You can use the `mean()` function to average the results in a vector.

 a) 0.0456
 b) 394.30
 C) 45.637

 ?
 Which of these expressions calculates the flow in cubic meters per second for all heights (`h`$) between 50mm and 500mm?
-Type them into the console to try each three and inspect any errors.
-Run the parts that are different separately to diagnose the issue.
+Type the proposed solutions into the console and inspect the output.
+Run the parts that are different separately to diagnose any issues.

 a) `(2/3) * Cd * sqrt(2 * 9.81) * b * (0.05:0.50)^(3/2)`
 B) `(2/3) * Cd * sqrt(2 * 9.81) * b * ((50:500)/1000)^(3/2)`
 c) Repeat for each value of `h`$: `(2/3) * Cd * sqrt(2 * 9.81) * b * h^(3/2)`

 If you are stuck, you can find the answers in the `channel_flow.R` file in the `casestudy0` folder of your R project.
-You can also watch the video to see the solutions.
+You can also watch the video below to see the solutions.

 {width: 60%, align: middle}
-![Answers to quiz 1](https://www.youtube.com/watch?v=cR995WCeD2g)
+![Answers to quiz 1](https://www.youtube.com/watch?v=cR995WCeD2g) {/quiz}

-The [next chapter](#tidyverse) introduces the first case study and how to explore data using the Tidyverse libraries of R.
-{/quiz}